decarbonfuse Icons/logo

 Published by Todd Bush on August 18, 2022

-The Energy Efficiency and Renewable Energy (EERE) Science, Technology and Policy (STP) Program serves as a next step in the educational and professional development of scientists and engineers by providing opportunities to participate in policy-related projects at DOE's Office of Energy Efficiency and Renewable Energy in Washington, D.C.
+The Energy Efficiency and Renewable Energy (EERE) Science, Technology and Policy (STP) Program serves as a next step in the educational and professional development of scientists and engineers by providing opportunities to participate in policy-related projects at the DOE's Office of Energy Efficiency and Renewable Energy in Washington, D.C.
 Participants will become part of a group of highly-trained scientists and engineers with the education, background, and experience to be part of the workforce that supports the DOE's mission in the future.

 ORISE is continuing normal program operations during the COVID-19 pandemic.
 This opportunity will be offered as long as Department of Energy Headquarters is able to complete the onboarding process and ensure a meaningful experience to participants.
 We encourage you to apply and submit your application as soon as possible.
 Updates to this opportunity will be provided on this page as needed.

-The DOE's Office of Energy Efficiency and Renewable Energy's Hydrogen and Fuel Cell Technologies Office (HFTO) funds research and development to enable the use of hydrogen and fuel cell technologies in both transportation and industrial applications (https://www.energy.gov/eere/fuelcells/fuel-cell-technologies-office).
-Research sub-programs within HFTO include Hydrogen Infrastructure, Production, Storage, Fuel Cells, Technology Acceleration, and Systems Analysis.
+The DOE's Office of Energy Efficiency and Renewable Energy's Hydrogen and Fuel Cell Technologies Office (HFTO) funds research and development to enable the use of hydrogen and fuel cell technologies in both transportation and industrial applications. (https://www.energy.gov/eere/fuelcells/fuel-cell-technologies-office) Research sub-programs within HFTO include Hydrogen Infrastructure, Production, Storage, Fuel Cells, Technology Acceleration, and Systems Analysis.
 Participants within Infrastructure will interface with all of these sub-programs in cross-cutting tasks (e.g. technical target-setting, drafting office strategy documents, and supporting active project management).

 The Fellow will engage with the Hydrogen Production and/or Infrastructure Teams within the Hydrogen Technologies Program of the Hydrogen and Fuel Cell Technologies Office.
 The ideal candidate should have a well-rounded background in the physical sciences as the relevant technology areas cross-cut a broad spectrum of disciplines that may include physics, chemistry, materials, and chemical engineering.
 Specifically, candidates with experience in electrolysis for hydrogen production are of interest.